Grand jury investigation of Catholic Church sexual abuse in Pennsylvania: Report's statements regarding bishops

 Bishop Thomas J. Tobin had been an auxiliary bishop in the Diocese of Pittsburgh between 1992 and 1996, and vicar general prior to that time.
 He stated that in those roles, he was not involved in "issues involving clergy".
 He also stated, "In my experience, the Diocese of Pittsburgh has been very responsible and transparent in responding to allegations of sexual abuse, and has been one of the leading dioceses of the country in that regard."

 Allentown Bishop Alfred Schlert was also named as an "enabler" during the time he was vicar general to Bishop Edward Cullen.

 Bishop Alfred A. Schlert of the Diocese of Allentown issued a video apology on behalf of the Allentown Diocese.
-In his apology, Schlert stated that most of the incidents of sexual abuse date back decades and that the most of the accused priests in the diocese were either dead or no longer active in the ministry and that the diocese has had a zero-tolerance policy against sex abuse since 2003.
+In his apology, Schlert stated that most of the incidents of sexual abuse date back decades and that most of the accused priests in the diocese were either dead or no longer active in the ministry and that the diocese has had a zero-tolerance policy against sex abuse since 2003.

 The grand jury faulted former Erie Bishop Donald Trautman for praising Rev. Chester Gawronski for "many acts of kindness" and "deep faith" after Gawronsky had admitted fondling at least twelve boys.
 In 2001, Trautman renewed Gawronski's five-year term as a chaplain for St. Mary's Home in Erie.
 Trautman's predecessor Bishop Michael Murphy was also criticized in the report for allowing Gawronski to remain in the Diocese despite numerous allegations of sexual abuse.
 Murphy and Trautman reassigned Gawronski multiple times between 1987 and 2002.

 Former Erie Bishop Donald Trautman criticized Shapiro's portrayal of him and noted that he had established guidelines in 1993 concerning how to deal with sexual abuse and later established the Diocesan Office for the Protection of Children and Youth in 2003 to protect children from sex abuse.

 Bishop Lawrence T. Persico of the Diocese of Erie, who received praise from Shapiro, acknowledged there was a cover-up in the church.
 Persico subsequently stated that he felt that the grand jury report should have included the names of accused laypeople who worked for the Erie Diocese as well.

 The Diocese of Harrisburg was faulted negotiating confidential settlements of sexual abuse cases in the diocese since 2002.
 Some of the agreements in the settlements also included confidentiality provisions.

 The report criticized former bishop William Keeler for inaction against abuse during his time as Bishop of Harrisburg.
 Keeler had been notified of accusations of sexual abuse against priest Arthur Long in 1987.
 Long was later transferred from the Diocese of Harrisburg to the Archdiocese of Baltimore after Keeler was appointed Archbishop of Baltimore.